Skeleton at the 2014 Winter Olympics – Women's

 The women's skeleton event at the 2014 Winter Olympics took place at the Sliding Center Sanki on 13–14 February.
-In the first run, Lizzy Yarnold established the track record of 58.43 seconds and the start record of 4.95 seconds.
+In the first run, Lizzy Yarnold established a track record of 58.43 seconds and the start record of 4.95 seconds.
 The start record was improved to 4.89 seconds in the same run by Elena Nikitina.
-In the third run, Yarnold improved her own track record to 57.91.
+In the third run, Yarnold improved her track record to 57.91.
 Winning all four runs, Yarnold became the Olympic champion; Noelle Pikus-Pace of the United States won silver, and Nikitina became the bronze medalist.
 Each of them won their first Olympic medal.
 Yarnold's medal was the first gold medal for Great Britain at the 2014 Olympics.

 Standing records

 While the IOC does not consider skeleton times eligible for Olympic records, the FIBT does maintain records for both the start and a complete run at each track it competes.